open-orchestra/open-orchestra-docs/en/user_guide/node_configuration.rst

 Url pattern (required)
 ----------------------

-The url pattern attribute is generated automatically with the name of the page, it represents the pattern that will be the URL of the page on the website.
+The url pattern attribute is generated automatically with the name of the page.
+It represents the pattern that will be the URL of the page on the website.

 If the pattern starts with a slash, it will be appended to the  website's base url (domain + language prefix) to make the full page url.
 Otherwise, if the page has a parent,